Product Information Management (PIM):

 However, this is not unavoidable and one of the first goals of the PIM is to rationalize and correct these costly frictions by implementing:

-- A single product sheet to avoid duplications.
+- A single product description to avoid duplication.

 - A system of user rights to prevent errors.